asishwor/Typescript/readme.md

 - how to define union types ?
   Using the | we are saying our parameter is a `string` or `number` or `bolean`

+  # TypeScript Type Aliases and Interfaces 👇

+  ALIASES 👍

+  - Type Aliases allow defining types with a custom name (an Alias).
+  - Type Aliases can be used for primitives like string or more complex types such as `objects` and `arrays`:

+  INTERFACES 👍

+  - Interfaces are similar to type aliases, except they only apply to object types.
+    -Extending an interface means you are creating a new interface with the same properties as the original, plus something new. `interface extends colorInterface`